allegro/allegro.tech/_posts/2015-07-19-let-your-tests-tell-a-story.md

     }

 In our opinion this solution hides all implementation details from test, giving readability comparable to specialized BDD frameworks like JBehave.
-Moreover we still have benefits of compile—time checks, code highlighting and IDE refactorization support.
-We could step a little further and use more Scala—specific features like spaces in method names, our own operators or implicit methods, but we think this implementation is already good enough.
+Moreover, we still have benefits of compile—time checks, code highlighting and IDE refactorization support.
+We could go a little further and use more Scala—specific features like spaces in method names, our own operators or implicit methods, but we think this implementation is already good enough.

 ### More examples